luoxh3/bleval/README.md

 }
 ```

-**Step 2: Compute the posterior means and covariance matrices of latent variables**
+#### 2️⃣ Step 2: Compute the posterior means and covariance matrices of latent variables

 These values are used to adapt the quadrature nodes and weights in the adaptive Gauss-Hermite quadrature.